girishrd2004/RSpiWorld/README.md

 # RSpiWorld

-I will be uploading the sample projects I build using RaspberryPi and Nodejs
+I will be uploading the sample projects I create on RaspberryPi using Nodejs

 ## App1
 Application to connect GREEN and RED LEDs on RaspberryPi Model 3 B. And operate them based on the MQTT message.